-- Any other student will be judged based on the outcomes and content of the programme they studied at the particular university. - Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - Diplomas or technikon degrees will not be acknowledged. - Any other degree outside of Human Resource Management or Industrial psychology will not be considered for admission to the Masters degree.
+Any other student will be judged based on the outcomes and content of the programme they studied at the particular university.

+- Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - Diplomas or technikon degrees will not be acknowledged. - Any other degree outside of Human Resource Management or Industrial psychology will not be considered for admission to the Masters degree.

-EMS.12.4.2 5ED Q01: E801P and E801V time)
+EMS.12.4.2 5ED Q01: E801P and E801V - MCOM INDUSTRIAL PSYCHOLOGY (Full-time & part-time)

-EMS.12.4.3 5EF Q01: E801P and E851P and E851V MA INDUSTRIAL PSYCHOLOGY (full-time & part-time)
+EMS.12.4.3 5EF Q01: E801P and E851P and E851V - MA INDUSTRIAL PSYCHOLOGY (full-time & part-time)

 YEAR MODULES

 MODULE CODE CR DESCRIPTION

 IOPP 873 80 Mini-dissertation

 IOPP 874 16 Scientific Reasoning

-IOPP 875 16 Human Development in Industrial Psychology
+IOPP 875 16 Human Development in Industrial Psycho

-IOPP 876 36 Professional Industrial Psychology
+IOPP 876 36 Professional Industrial Psychology and Assessment

 IOPP 877 16 Psychology of Workrelated Wellbeing

 IOPP 878 16 Applied Counselling

 Total Credits 180

-EMS.12.4.4 MCOM IN INDUSTRIAL PSYCHOLOGY
+EMS.12.4.4 MCOM IN INDUSTRIAL PSYCHOLOGY (Unaccredited HPCSA)

-CODE: 505114 (E805M) CAMPUS : Mafikeng MODE OF DELIVERY: Full-time
+CODE: 505114 (E805M) CAMPUS: Mafikeng